Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 lists doesn’t matter as we’re working on lists anyway.

-Now here’s how you would write map/2
+Now here’s how you would write map/2 using Enumerable, so it works for every

 enumerable: